maypop-labs/maypop-labs/README.md

 # Maypop Labs

-*Community-driven rejuvenation target discovery for humans & pets.*
+*Community-driven rejuvenation target discovery for humans and pets.*

 This public repository hosts our: